flutter/website/src/docs/release/breaking-changes/rendereditable-layout-before-hit-test.md

 `RenderEditable` requires the layout information for its text spans to determine which text span receives the pointer event.
-(Before this change, `RenderEditable` objects did not take their text into account when evaluating hit tests.)
+(Before this change, `RenderEditable` objects didn't take their text into account when evaluating hit tests.)
 To implement this, layout was made a prerequisite for performing hit testing on a `RenderEditable` object.